 Hours of Operation

-The Roanoke LGBT Memorial Library accepts book donations.
-However, we reserve the right to refuse any items that do not fit with the library’s historic mission as an LGBT library.
+The Roanoke LGBT Memorial Library accepts book donations on a limited basis.
+However, we reserve the right to refuse any items that do not fit with the library’s historic mission or cannot be accommodated due to space.

 The library catalog is live at: https://roanokelgbtlibrary.librarika.com.
 Please contact us if you discover any issues or errors with the catalog.